 The Pigeon Point Shelf Manager optionally includes IntegralHPI, an implementation of the Service Availability Forum (SAF, www.saforum.org) Hardware Platform Interface (HPI), operating as a subsystem within the Shelf Manager.
-IntegralHPI requires a variant of the ShMM-1500 or the ShMM-500 that has additional memory: specifically, 128 megabytes of RAM and 64 megabytes of Flash.
+On the ShMM-500 and ShMM-1500, IntegralHPI requires a variant of the ShMM that has additional memory: specifically, 128 megabytes of RAM and 64 megabytes of Flash.
+These memory resources needed for IntegralHPI are present on all ShMM-700s, so no special ShMM configuration requirements exist for IntegralHPI.

 IntegralHPI is implemented as a shared library within the Shelf Manager and is turned off by default.
-To turn it on, it is necessary to set the configuration variable ENABLE_INTEGRALHPI to TRUE, and ensure that the corresponding shared library libintegralhpi.so (and several other libraries that IntegralHPI depends on) is present on the ShMM.
+To turn it on, it is necessary to set the configuration variable ENABLE\INTEGRALHPI to TRUE, and ensure that the corresponding shared library libintegralhpi.so (and several other libraries that IntegralHPI depends on) is present on the ShMM.
 A special RFS image containing those libraries is installed on your shelf if it is enabled for IntegralHPI support.